Managers! Is it time for a VMware health check to make sure your virtualization investment is not wasted?

 4. Report Bloated Virtual Servers with Too Much Memory, CPU and Disk

-Finally, a thorough report will include resource waste such as VMs that were created with too much memory, CPU and disk space.
+Finally, a thorough report will include resource waste such as VMs that were created with too much memory, CPU and disk space (aka over provisioned).

-Over using valuable vSphere resources is common in some vSphere environments because engineers and developers are used to ordering servers based on physical criteria and have never been shown the proof that their servers are only using 20% of the resources they were provisioned.
+Over using valuable vSphere resources is common in some vSphere environments because engineers and developers are used to ordering servers based on physical criteria.
+This is because they have never been shown the proof their servers are only using 20% of the resources they have provisioned (another reason for a good tool).

 Small, Medium, Large Virtual Servers